vmware-samples/rabbitmq-oauth-example-app/README.md

     ```
     where SPACE-GUID was recorded above.
 1. Edit `src/main/resources/application.yml` to update the `p-rabbitmq_SPACE-GUID` references with the value of SPACE-GUID recorded above.
-1. Run `./deploy.sh` to build and deploy the application and bind to the Tanzu Single Sign-On service instance and the Tanzu RabbitMQ [VMs] service instance.
+1. Run `./deploy.sh` to build and deploy the application and bind to the Tanzu Single Sign-On service instance and the Tanzu RabbitMQ service instance.

 ### Grant Authorities to the App
 1. Determine the neame of the UAA client associated with the application.
 To do this, look up the application in the Tanzu Single Sign-On service instance dashboard, or run the following UAA CLI command: